nathan-at-least/zcash-mspa-book/src/introduction/status.md

 ## Acknowledgements

-The ideas in this document were stimulated from a variety of discussions with **[FIXME: acknowledge ppl here]**, although I take full responsibility for their presentation here and do not claim any of those great conversation partners endorse any particular idea here.
+The ideas in this document were stimulated from a variety of discussions with Zooko, Sean Bowe, Steven Smith, Vitalik Buterin, David Campbell, and too many others to name.
+I take full responsibility for their presentation here and do not claim any of those great conversation partners endorse any particular idea here.

 ## Updates

-I will update this document site as I continue to have discussions and develop the ideas.
+I will update this document site as I continue to have discussions and develop the ideas, and reserve the possibility to substantially change the contents.
 I will update this section if any of the above changes, including if I find that the central tenants of these ideas are infeasible.